LAB02-Research/HASS.Agent/README.md

 ### Installation

-The agent itself comes in a .zip, that you can place anywhere you want.
-After launching, you'll see the configuration screen.
-In there, you get the option to install HASS.Agent as a run-on-boot scheduled task.
-This way, it'll launch after you login, and you won't have to accept UAC popups.
-Afterwards, HASS.Agent will offer to restart using the new task.
+You have the option to download an installer or a .zip package - they both contain the same, and the installer doesn't do any configuring.
+It's just easier, especially for updates.

-If you're not comfortable with using scheduled tasks, you can always manually add a shortcut to your startup folder.
+HASS.Agent's recommended method of running is through a Scheduled Task (Windows' cron equivalent), specifically one that runs after you log in.
+During the onboarding process, HASS.Agent will offer to create the task for you.
+You can of cousrse skip this step.
+The plus side is that you won't get a UAC notice when HASS.Agent launches.

 To use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
 This can be done through <a href="https://hacs.xyz" target="_blank">HACS</a> or manually.

 You'll also need to open the configured port in the firewall of the receiving devices (default `5115`).
-To do so, you can run this command in an elevated prompt:
+During the onboarding process, HASS.Agent will offer to do it for you.
+If you want to do so manually, you can run this command in an elevated prompt:

 `netsh advfirewall firewall add rule name="HASS.Agent Notifier" dir=in action=allow protocol=TCP localport=5115`